 Kathleen Kingscott is Vice President, Strategic Partnerships for IBM Research.
 She is responsible for developing collaborative research partnerships between IBM, industry, academia and government.
 Ms. Kingscott served as a member of the Secretary of Commerce’s Manufacturing Council 2015-16 and currently is a member of the National Academy of Sciences Innovation Policy Forum.
 Ms. Kingscott is IBM’s alternate member of the Board of Directors of the Semiconductor Industry Association.
 She also chairs the SIA CTO Work Group and serves on the SIA Operating Committee.
 She is a member of the Steering Committee of the Task Force on American Innovation.

 Prior to this, Ms. Kingscott held the IBM Industry Chair at the Industrial College of the Armed Forces, National Defense University.
-She served as Visiting Professor, teaching classes for senior U.S. military and civilian government executives in science, technology and innovation policy and in studies of the global electronics industry.
-In her final year at ICAF, her students won the Antonelli Award for the best industry study and the Commandant’s Award for Outstanding Research in Support of the Director, DDRE.
+As Visiting Professor, she led classes of senior U.S. military and civilian government executives in science, technology and innovation policy and in studies of the global electronics industry.
+During her tenure at ICAF, her students won the Antonelli Award for the best industry study and the Commandant’s Award for Outstanding Research in Support of the Director, DOD Research and Engineering.